chosey85/shell_custom/README.md

 To use my Powerlevel10K configuration, just backup the .p10k.zsh file in ~/ and replace it with this file

 ## Wezterm
-To use my Wezterm.lua config, make sure to install wezterm and put wezterm.lua in ~/.config/wezterm/
+To use my Wezterm.lua config:
+1. Make sure to install wezterm - https://wezfurlong.org/wezterm/installation.html
+2. Put wezterm.lua in ~/.config/wezterm/

 ## NeoVim
 For using the lua configuration file, you must have at least Neovim v0.8.0 installed.